cerner/terra-framework/packages/terra-form-validation/docs/NumericValidation.md

 This way of validating for precision has a few quirks with it, mainly that if we give it a value of `23.023000` it would fail the validation, because of the extra `0`s at the end despite this number effectively being the same as `23.023`.

-For the sake of the example lets try a different way of validating.
-Let us, instead of using string function to validate, convert the value given to us to a `Number` instead.
-With it being a number we can use the `Number` class function `toFixed` which allows us to automatically take a value to a given precision.
+Lets try a different way of validating.
+Convert the value a `Number` instead.
+This way we can use the `toFixed` function to automatically set precision, and use this as a comparison.

 ```javascript
 const validateNumber = (value) => {